Tschentscher: Hamburg prepared for an emergency with Elbtower

 However, nothing has been happening on the Elbtower construction site since the end of October.
 At a height of 100 meters, the commissioned construction company Adolf Lupp from Nidda in Hesse has stopped work.
 Signa had not paid invoices, Managing Director Matthias Kaufmann told the "Hamburger Abendblatt" newspaper.
 Allegedly, around 37 million euros are involved.
 Signa itself did not initially comment on this when asked.

-Real estate entrepreneur René Benko had taken out cheap loans during the low-interest phase, gained financially strong investors and thus greatly expanded his group.
-However, the recent rise in interest rates, construction costs and energy prices have put his complex network of companies in a precarious position - so much so that the Signa holding company and various sub-companies have already filed for insolvency.
+The real estate entrepreneur René Benko had taken out cheap loans during the low-interest phase, gained financially strong investors and thus greatly expanded his group.
+However, the recent rise in interest rates, construction costs and energy prices have put his complex network of companies in a precarious position - so much so that Signa Holding and various sub-companies have already filed for insolvency.

 Read also: